Women Want Casual Sex? Yes and No

 Is my general preference due to evolutionary psychology?
 I doubt it.
 American Indians and Tahitians were promiscuous before European contact, so I don’t think monogamy’s in the genes.

 In the western world women’s sexuality is repressed by negative messages from parents, friends, religious instructors, words like slut and whore, and worries about reputations.
 The threat of sexual violence can make sex seem fearful, while the act of sexual violence can make sex seem abhorrent.
 Since women are the sex objects, we don’t have sexy men to focus on.
 Instead we too often dwell on ourselves, distracted by how good or bad we look.
-All of this makes casual sex a bit dicy for women.
+All of this makes emotional connection an important component for many women.

 My conclusion: Women are as biologically capable as men of wanting casual sex.
 But a lot of women want a lot more.